-• Relationship of Social Science with other subjects and within the subject.
+- Taxonomy and behavioural Objectives in Social Sciences. - Relationship of Social Science with other subjects and within the subject.

+- 2. Contents and its pedagogical analysis and Lesson planning

 - Understanding terminology of Social Sciences: Social structure, social stratification, community, state, region, market

 - Meaning, importance and Steps of Pedagogical Analysis.

 - Pedagogical Analysis on the following topics:

 - Constitution of India

 - Physical features of India

 - Indian Freedom Movement

 - Population

 - Democracy in the contemporary world

 - Disaster Management

 - Lesson planning in Social Sciences: Need & Importance, Basic Elements & its Preparation

-- Meaning, Importance and Principles of designing a good Curriculum of Social Sciences; Critical Appraisal of the Curriculum Social Existing in Sciences, Suggestions for improvement; Approaches of organizing social sciences curriculumlogical. concentric. spiral. chronological. - Teaching Learning Material: Textbook & Reference Books, Documentaries, News Papers, Maps, Community, Atlas, and Eresources (Blog, World Wide Web, and Social Networking.) - Skills of teaching Social Studies: Skill of Introducing, Skill of Illustration with Examples, Skill of Reinforcement, Skill of Questioning and Skill of Stimulus Variation
+- Meaning, Importance and Principles of designing a good Curriculum of Social Sciences; Critical Appraisal of the Existing Curriculum in Social for Sciences, Suggestions improvement; Approaches of organizing social sciences curriculumlogical, concentric, spiral, chronological. - •Teaching Learning Material: Textbook & Reference Books, Documentaries, News Papers, Maps, Community, Atlas, and Eresources (Blog, World Wide Web, and Social Networking.) - Skills of teaching Social Studies: Skill of Introducing, Skill of Illustration with Examples, Skill of Reinforcement, Skill of Questioning and Skill of Stimulus Variation